Calculate page height and width Skip to content

 #2.
 Unsubscribe Rate: percentage of email recipients who click the “unsubscribe” button inside your email.

 #3.
 Open Rate: percentage of email recipients who open your email.
-This is an important metric because your email campaigns would mean nothing if recipients aren’t opening and reading them.
+This is an important metric because your email campaigns would mean nothing if recipients weren’t opening and reading them.

 #4.
 Click-through Rate: percentage of email recipients who clicked on the link/s inside your email.
 This is an important metric because most of the time, getting customers to click on a link is usually the main goal of your campaign.

-* Affected by the anchor text on the link, the number of times you display the link, location of the link in the body of your email, the message leading up to the link
+• Affected by the anchor text on the link, the number of times you display the link, the location of the link in the body of your email, the message leading up to the link

 #5.
 Bounce Rate: percentage of total emails sent but NOT successfully delivered to your recipient’s inbox.

-* Emails bounce when: email addresses are non-existent, recipient’s mailbox is full, the recipient is on vacation & set up auto-reply if the receiving server has blocked arriving emails
+• Emails bounce when: email addresses are non-existent, the recipient’s mailbox is full, or the recipient is on vacation & set up auto-reply if the receiving server has blocked arriving emails

 #6.
 Conversion Rate: percentage of email recipients who’ve accomplished your desired action (i.e. buying your product).

-* Several factors will affect your conversion rate –depending on how you define a successful conversion for your particular campaign.
-If a successful conversion happens AFTER the customer clicks on a link inside your email, you’d want to make sure your website is optimized for conversions.
+• Several factors will affect your conversion rate –depending on how you define a successful conversion for your particular campaign.
+If a successful conversion happens AFTER the customer clicks on a link inside your email, you’d want to make sure your website is optimised for conversions.

 #7.
 Share/Forward Rate: percentage of email recipients who forwarded/shared your email by clicking on the ‘share’ button inside your email.
 This is an important metric as it is a behaviour you want to increase.
 If your current leads are forwarding your content, they’re becoming ambassadors of your brand and creating leads for you.